PengKuang/VideoRentalStore/README.txt

 ## Test
 Please use the browser CHROME on desktop/laptop for testing the application.
 There are a few known issues on Safari, including date picker will not function, navbar responsiveness, etc.

+Using localhost for testing is also recommended.
+There are some latency issues for displaying updated data instantly and correctly on Heroku.

 ## Deployment
 The app is also deployed to Heroku: https://flaskcrudapp2020.herokuapp.com/

+There are some known issues with the production version on Heroku.
+For example, the film catalogue will not display completely and correctly after adding a new film.
+This issue cannot be replicated on localhost.
+It mainly due to the environment itself, such as its network speed and database communication.

+The author only did minimum deployment work for the production version.
+So bugs akin to the live environment are not addressed due to shortage of time and lack of knowledge of the environment.

 ## Message from the Developer